-5. Coat the head portion of the racks (2) (fig. A-13) with STP Oil Treatment.
+5. Coat the head portion of the racks (2) (Figure C-13) with STP Oil Treatment.
 Install the racks, head portion up with the teeth facing the flanges of the actuator body, into the dual set of bores in the body.
 Simultaneously slide the racks into the bores so that the racks mesh with the pinion in the same position.
 Rotate the pinion shaft to engage the racks into the pinion.

-6. Check the position of the racks in the pinion by making sure both racks seat against the actuator body at the same time and also when the racks are seated against the body, the key ways on the pinion shaft should be facing down toward the table and mounting flanges on the actuator body as shown in figure A-6.
+6. Check the position of the racks in the pinion by making sure both racks seat against the actuator body at the same time and also when the racks are seated against the body, the key ways on the pinion shaft should be facing down toward the table and very slightly back toward the mounting flanges on the actuator body as shown in Figure C-6.

-7. Coat one end of the actuator tubes (3) (fig. A-13) around the seal area with STP Oil Treatment as shown in figure A-7.
+7. Coat one end of the actuator tubes (3) (Figure C-13) around the seal area with STP Oil Treatment as shown in Figure C-7.
 Using a rubber mallet, drive the coated end of the tube onto the exposed rack until the tube end seats in the actuator body, making sure that the seals remain in place as the tube enters the counter-bore.
 Repeat this procedure for the other side.

-- 8. Install the six tie rod studs (6) (fig. A-13) by screwing the short threaded end into the actuator body.
+- 8. Install the six tie rod studs (6) (Figure C-13) by screwing the short threaded end into the actuator body.
 Hand tighten only at this time (the torque needed will be applied later in the procedure). - 9.
-Place the tube cap (4) (fig. A-13) on the table.
+Place the tube cap (4) (Figure C-13) on the table.
 Coat the sides of the two bores in the tube cap with STP Oil Treatment.
-Install the cap over the tubes and rod studs with the oil port positioned to the left as shown in figure A-13.
+Install the cap over the tubes and rod studs with the oil port positioned to the left as shown in Figure C-13.
 Using a rubber mallet, tap the tube cap over the tubes until the tubes seat in the cap, making sure that the seals remain in place. - 10.
-Place the tube mounting bracket (30) (fig. A-13) over the two end rod studs opposite the oil port in the tube cap as shown in figure A-13. - 11.
-Install the hex nuts (23) (fig. A-13) and lock washers (24) on the tie rod studs.
-Torque the nuts to 50 ft-lb. in the sequence shown in figure A-8.
+Place the tube mounting bracket (30) (Figure C-13) over the two end rod studs opposite the oil port in the tube cap as shown in Figure C-13. - 11.Install the hex nuts (23) (Figure C-13) and lock washers (24) on the tie rod studs.
+Torque the nuts to 50 ft-lb. in the sequence shown in Figure C-8.

-TUBE CAP TORQUE SEQUENCE
+TUBE CAP TORQUE SEQUENCE Figure C-8

-12. Place the rack cap (5) (fig. A-13) bore side up on the table and coat the edge of each bore with STP Oil Treatment.
-Install the rack cap seals (14) (fig. A-9) in the rack cap.
+12. Place the rack cap (5) (Figure C-13) bore side up on the table and coat the edge of each bore with STP Oil Treatment.
+Install the rack cap seals (14) (Figure C-9) in the rack cap.

 13. Reposition the actuator on the table mounting flanges down, and the lower tubes facing away from the assembler.
 Rotate the pinion shaft to allow 1" of the rack to protrude from the top of the actuator body.
-Install the rack cap with the oil port positioned to the left hand side of the actuator opposite the bottom oil port located in the tube cap as shown in figure A-13.
-Attach the rack cap to the actuator body using the socket head bolts (22) (fig. A-13) and lock washers (26).
-Torque the bolts to 90 ft-lb. in the sequence shown in figure A-10.
+Install the rack cap with the oil port positioned to the left hand side of the actuator opposite the bottom oil port located in the tube cap as shown in Figure C-13.
+Attach the rack cap to the actuator body using the socket head bolts (22) (Figure C-13) and lock washers (26).
+Torque the bolts to 90 ft-lb. in the sequence shown in Figure C-10.